MakeShyftRDA/Websockets-for-Livecode/README.md

 ... from then on I worked on each handler 1 by 1.
 After a few handlers i would update the knowledge base with the existing code.

-I did no test the code, except to make sure it compiled.
+I did not test the code when it was generated, except to make sure it compiled.

-I figure testing it can happen when its all there to be tetsed.
+I figure testing it can happen when its all there to be tested.

-This was a fun excersise.

 Thanks to everyone who helps out in testing this code.